Dubsado vs HoneyBook: An Honest Comparison for 2026

 Weaknesses: No conditional logic in forms, no CSS customization, no individual line item discounts, template-based rather than fully customizable.

 Dubsado wins on customization depth.
 If your brand demands pixel-perfect documents with conditional logic, it delivers.
 HoneyBook wins on speed to first proposal.
-Both get the core job done -- proposals signed, deposits collected.
+Both get the core job done: proposals signed, deposits collected.

-Automation and workflows
+How automation and workflows compare

 Automation is where these platforms save (or cost) you the most time.
 It is also where both platforms gate features behind higher-tier plans.